fogus/baysick/README.markdown

-## BAYSICK - a DSL for Scala implementing a subset of BASIC
+## BAYSICK - an embedded Insane-specific Language for Scala implementing a subset of BASIC

 ### Here is a small example: